 Of course, the best double miles card for you is a highly personal decision.
 Depending on how much you travel and which airline your normally use, another card could be your best bet.

 Here are the best double miles credit cards:

 Capital One Venture Rewards Card: Double miles on all purchases. $95 annual fee.
-60,000 miles for spending $3,000 in your first 3 months.
+50,000 miles for spending $3,000 in your first 3 months or up to 100,000 miles bonus for spending $20,000 within the first 12 months.
 You need good credit to get this card.

 Asiana Credit Card: Double miles on gas and at grocery stores. $99 annual fee.
 30,000 miles for spending $3,000 in your first 90 days.
 3 miles per $1 for Asiana tickets, 1 for everything else.
 10,000 bonus miles, a $100 credit for an Asiana ticket and 2 Asiana Airlines lounge vouchers every year when you renew your card.
 This card requires good credit.

 JetBlue Plus Card: Double miles on restaurants and groceries. $99 annual fee.
 60,000 bonus points for spending $1,000 in your first 90 days.
 6 points per $1 on JetBlue purchases, 1 everywhere else.
 10% of your points back when you redeem them for JetBlue flights.
 This card requires excellent credit.